vraic/harvest-app/README.md

 ## What Is Harvest?

 Harvest is an open source technology platform designed for the island's agricultural sector.
-It provides practical digital tools shaped by farmers direct input, respects everyone's data, and runs on island-based infrastructure.
+It provides practical digital tools shaped by farmers direct input, respects everyone's data, and is designed to run on island-based infrastructure.

 We're currently at proof-of-concept stage.
 The codebase is live, CI pipelines are green, development is active and we have staging environments running.
 We're seeking funding to continue serving the island's farming community.